 An AD823 configured as a unity-gain follower and operated with a single supply can be used as a simple half-wave rectifier.
-The AD823 inputs maintain picoamp level input currents even when driven well below the minus supply.
-The rectifier puts that behavior to good use, maintaining an input impedance of over $10^{11} \Omega$ for input voltages from within 1 V of the positive supply to 20 V below the negative supply.
+The AD823's inputs maintain pico-amp level input currents even when driven well below the minus supply.
+The rectifier puts that behavior to good use, maintaining an input impedance of over $10^{11}\,\Omega$ for input voltages from 1 V from the positive supply to 20 V below the negative supply.

-The full-wave and half-wave rectifier shown in Figure 45 operates as follows: when $V{\rm IN}$ is above ground, R1 is bootstrapped through the unity-gain follower A1 and the loop of Amplifier A2.
+The full-wave and half-wave rectifier shown in Figure 46 operates as follows: when $V{\rm IN}$ is above ground, R1 is bootstrapped through the unity-gain follower A1 and the loop of Amplifier A2.
 This forces the inputs of A2 to be equal, thus no current flows through R1 or R2, and the circuit output tracks the input.
 When $V{\rm IN}$ is below ground, the output of A1 is forced to ground.
-The noninverting input of Amplifier A2 sees the ground level output of A1; therefore, A2 operates as a unitygain inverter.
+The noninverting input of Amplifier A2 sees the ground level output of A1; therefore, A2 operates as a unity-gain inverter.
 The output at Node C is then a full-wave rectified version of the input.
 Node B is a buffered half-wave rectified version of the input.
-Input voltage supply to ± 18 V can be rectified, depending on the voltage supply used.
+Input voltage supply to $\pm 18~V$ can be rectified, depending on the voltage supply used.